rous6026nz/video-on-demand-app/README.md

 - Move alot of the logic inside the App container responsible for handling the populating of the data into the carousels and handling the `Recently Watched` over to the carousel container component.

+#### Browser Support

+The initial intention of this application was to meet requirements of the task which included being able to build without errors in MacOS/Linux environment and support the latest version of the Chrome browser.
+However, I intend on extending this to support most versions of Chrome, Firefox, Safari and Edge browsers for both Windows and MacOS platforms.

 ## Technolgy Stack

 - HTML